titouanc/whiteboard/README.md

 	* [fat] Fat commit, many changes

 ## JSON API
 Various JSON calls could be made against the P402 API.
 P402 is built on a graph.
 Every object is a node, wich may have children or not.
+The only constraint is that the graph mustn't have cycles.

 ## The Graph